 Tuesday, April 24th 2018, 9:00 a.m. - 12:00 p.m.

 Muslim Educational Trust: 10330 SW Scholls Ferry Road, Tigard, OR 97223

 Do you think that racism against other groups than yours is a real problem in our society, and one that needs to be addressed?
-Do you struggle to practically advance the cause of anti-racism in your community?
+Do you talk about inclusion and equity in the workplace?

 If so, this workshop is designed to help you have more effective conversations with people around you who don't think racism is real.
 Utilizing contemporary research on persuasion, this interactive workshop leaves participants with concrete skills to advance racial equity.

 - What does the latest scientific research say about the keys to persuading others?

 - How relevant are tools of empathetic listening and non-violent communication?

 - How can my own racial background and perspective be used to help me engage skeptics?